Mrsquuuid/MelbourneTweets/Tweet Analysis/README.md

 **Topic:** Which major city in Australia do non-English speaking immigrants favour most?

 **Abstraction:** Australia is a country of immigrants and it is also the first choice of the destination country for many immigrants at the same time.
-Thousands of overseas travelers come to live in Australia every year in order to obtain Australian immigration qualifications, of whom a significant number comes from non-English speaking contries.
+Thousands of overseas travellers come to live in Australia every year in order to obtain Australian immigration qualifications, of whom a significant number comes from non-English speaking countries.
 This scenario aims to discovering which major city in Australia has most non-English speaker living there by calculating the proportion of non-English tweets made during the last month.
 This scenario will also explore how the result above is correlated with demographic characteristics and economic indicator of each city.

-**Data:** In total ...
-Tweets, of which all are geo-tagged.
+**Data:** In total 233689 Tweets, of which all are geo-tagged.

 > All tweets made in the latest month in Sydney, Melbourne, Brisbane, Adelaide, Perth and Canberra.